mIRC-Scripters/mirckb/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mIRC Knowledge Base's!
+Welcome to mIRC Knowledge Base!
 ===============================================

 Home